12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 - Cerebro: Reverse ASIN lookup (find keywords competitors rank for)

-- Magnet: Keyword research with search volume
+- Magnet: Keyword research with actual search volume numbers

 - Competitor sales estimates